roadrunner-server/docs/queues/google-pub-sub.md

 ## Configuration options

-**Here is a detailed description of each of the amqp-specific options:**
+**Here is a detailed description of each of the Google Pub/Sub-specific options:**

 ### Priority